-You need to have a My Client Center (MCC) account to apply for access to the API.
-If you do not already have an MCC account, you will have to create one.
-MCC accounts cannot be created using the same email address as an existing AdWords account.
-You therefore need to use an email address that has not already been associated with an AdWords account to create your MCC account.
+You need to have an AdWords manager account to apply for access to the API.
+If you don't already have a manager account, you will need to create one.
+Manager accounts cannot be created using the same email address as an existing AdWords account.
+You therefore need to use an email address that hasn't already been associated with an AdWords account to create your manager account.

-Step 2a: Apply for access to the AdWords API in your MCC account
+Step 2a: Apply for access to the AdWords API in your manager account

-You can sign up for the AdWords API when logged in to your MCC account.
-Navigate to [Settings (gear icon in top right corner) > Account Settings (drop-down menu) > AdWords API Center (left menu)] and follow the instructions to apply for AdWords API access.
+You can sign up for the AdWords API when logged in to your manager account.
+Click on the gear icon in the top right corner; select Account settings from the drop-down menu; then AdWords API Center from the left menu, and follow the instructions to apply for AdWords API access.

-Make sure the developer contact information you provide leads to a regularly monitored inbox.
+Make sure the API contact email you provide leads to a regularly monitored inbox.
 If we cannot contact you via this email address, we will not be able to process your application and it will be rejected.
-You can edit your contact email in your MCC account Preferences [Settings (gear icon in top right corner) > Account Settings].
+You can edit your API contact email in the AdWords API Center (gear icon > Account settings > AdWords API Center).

 We strongly encourage you to keep this information up to date even beyond the application process to allow us to send you important service announcements.

-In order to ensure that the tool or software application you propose to use with the AdWords API is in compliance with our Terms and Conditions (T&C) and Required Minimum Functionality (RMF) (if applicable), we will contact you shortly after you submit your application to request additional information (see Step 2b below).
+In order to ensure that the tool or software application you propose to use with the AdWords API is in compliance with our Terms and Conditions and Policies including Required Minimum Functionality (RMF) (if applicable), we will contact you shortly after you submit your application to request additional information (see Step 2b below).
 If your company manages AdWords accounts for clients, please note that you must be in compliance with our Third Party Policy to gain access to the AdWords API.

-We currently estimate that we will initially contact you within one week of the date you submitted your application.
+We currently estimate that we will initially contact you within two business days of the date you submitted your application.
 In the meantime, you can try out the API with test accounts.